s-blu/obsidian_dataview_example_vault/00 Meta/FAQ.md

 # FAQ

+> [!question] What is this about?
+What is Dataview?
+> Dataview is a very popular community plugin for [Obsidian.md](https://obsidian.md/).
+It lets you query your data inside your vault and can help you in various, powerful ways.
+Its potential is almost unlimited due to dataviews support for [javascript queries](https://blacksmithgu.github.io/obsidian-dataview/api/intro/)

 > [!question]- Who is the maintainer of this vault?
 > I'm Sam, a regular Obsidian user.
 You'll sometimes catch me in the dataview thread of the Obsidian Discord.
 I hope I won't stay the only maintainer for long - this was AB1908 idea in the first place, anyway.